Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step3.md

 Then -> Console Output

-Clean Build - Console Ouptut
+Clean Build - Console Output

 This is showing that a clean build takes only ~6.4 sec, if all SW is downloaded already.